A Londoner's musings from rural Western New York - and sometimes elsewhere

 Western NY Treasures: Buffalo's Italian Memories

 The small, scuffed sandals, worn by a long-ago little girl, balance on top of an old travelling trunk.
 Next to them, a crochet hat and a lacy white dress.
-Nearby, glass case displays a Bishop’s red socks and his gold-embroidered gloves.
+Nearby, a glass case displays a Bishop’s red socks and his gold-embroidered gloves.

-The new museum at the Italian church in Buffalo is exactly the sort of museum I love; no high-tech stuff, just a glorious cornucopia of objects, a goldmine of memories.
-And it tells a tale of hardship and homesickness, tears and laughter, that speaks to anyone who’s left their home for somewhere else, including me.
+the Italian church in Buffalo is exactly the sort of museum I love; no high-tech stuff, just a glorious cornucopia of objects, a

 These days,some 80 people still attend the Sunday Italian Mass, more on special feast days.
 But most descendants of the Italian settlers have left the neighbourhood for more affluent areas No longer mostly dockers, labourers, organ-grinders, the butt of cruel jokes, but policemen, business leaders, doctors, lawyers and politicians - assimilated Americans.
 Italians have contributed rather more to America than macaroni and the Mafia.